 - 1. All property leaving the institution must be mailed out or sent out with visitors in the visiting room who may be allowed to take out packages when the visit is completed.
-People will not be allowed to stop at the institution to pick up any outgoing item, except through visitation or to pick up purchased arts and crafts items during regular business hours Monday through Friday.
+People will not be allowed to stop at the institution to pick up any outgoing item, except through visitation.
 Items sent out of the institution will not be allowed back in without prior approval. - 2.
 Property Being Mailed Out of the Institution: Items, other than cards and letters, must be mailed out through the property office.
 Items may be brought to the property office Monday through Friday (excluding holidays).
-You must complete all areas of the outgoing package slip and attach it to the package.
+You must complete all areas of the outgoing package slip and attach it to the package. - a.

-a.
 If you choose to have items sent out, you are responsible for shipping and packaging costs, which will be deducted from your spending account.
-Generally, all items will be mailed within 7 days through U.S. mail.
+Generally, all items will be mailed within seven days through U.S. mail.